 Brickworks has undertaken an LCA for our total brick and paver production in Longford.
-The table below shows the life cycle emissions per 1000 standard bricks equivalents.
 These emissions include emissions from transport of bricks to clients by a delivery truck over 50 km.
 When determining the emissions associated with bricks supplied to a client or project, we use the actual mass of the bricks supplied and actual transport distance from plant to client to get an accurate carbon footprint for the consignment.
+Production numbers are confidential.